mickael-btc/mini-spamc-client/README.md

 # mini-spamc-client
-Small and robust spamassassin client in javascript
+Small and robust spamassassin client in javascript.

-this module connects to spamd daemon.
+This module connects to spamd daemon.
 It is able to get reports from a raw String email.

 ## Initial Setup
 Before you need to have spamassassin installed: